dan-madsen/AzNetworkDiagram/README.md

   - OutputFormat pdf','svg','png'
     - Set one of more output formats - defaults to PDF
   - EnableLinks $true
-    - Deeplinks to the Azure portal can be enabled using this flag
+    - Many resources become links to the Azure portal can be enabled using this flag
   - EnableMgmtGroups $true
     - Add Management Group and Subscription overview to the diagram
   - OnlyMgmtGroups $true
     - Creates a Management Group and Subscription overview diagram - everything else is skipped
 - Bugs fixed
-  - vWAN bug/scenario with first peered vNet in another sub fixed
+  - vWAN: Crashed when first peered vNet was in another sub fixed
-  - Azure Firewall: Fixed crash when no Azure Firewall policy is attached
+  - Azure Firewall: Crashed when no Azure Firewall policy is attached
   - Azure Firewall Policy: Fixed crash when IP Groups are not in use at all
   - MySQL: admin retrievel changed (but will potentially give less output)
   - vWAN: Removed from output, if no hubs are present (to avoid id with to icon or proper label)
-  - Container Instances - crash when instance is in stopped state
+  - Container Instances: Crashed when instance is in stopped state

 ## v1.0.2
 - Local Gateway (Site 2 Site VPNs) - FQDN support (prevent runtime crash)